ivanKnt/davyNotebooks/README2.md

 #### `preprocess_files.py`

-**Purpose**: This is the main workhorse script that extracts and processes everything from the TEI XML files.
+**Purpose**: This is the main  script that extracts and processes everything from the TEI XML files.

 **How It Works - Step by Step:**